 A Brief History

-On June 16, 1944 (exact date is unknown, said to be sometime in the Spring of 1944, so we chose this date), American Army Air Force pilot William Overstreet, Jr. was flying his North American P-51 Mustang in pursuit of a German Messerschmitt Bf-109 when the 2 fighter planes amazed onlookers on the ground by flying right under the lower arches of the Eiffel Tower in Paris, France.
+Possibly on June 16, 1944 (the exact date is unknown, said to be sometime in the Spring of 1944, so we chose this date), American Army Air Force pilot William Overstreet, Jr. was flying his North American P-51 Mustang in pursuit of a German Messerschmitt Bf-109 when the 2 fighter planes amazed onlookers on the ground by flying right under the lower arches of the Eiffel Tower in Paris, France.
 The epic event has been caught on canvas by artist Len Krenzler, in his painting “Berlin Express Arrives in Paris” (2000).

 Overstreet and his squadron mates had been escorting B-17 bombers when he became engaged in a dogfight with the German fighter.
 The running fight brought the planes lower and lower until they were right over Paris, where apparently the German, desperate to get the Mustang off his tail, hoped that German anti-aircraft fire might shoot down the Mustang and save the German pilot’s life.
 Overstreet did score hits on the Bf-109, and doggedly pursued the German even as the German plane flew under the lower arches of the famous Eiffel Tower.
 The German anti-aircraft gunners failed to shoot Overstreet and his Mustang down, and the Messerschmitt eventually crashed.
 Stunned French onlookers, including members of the Resistance, were greatly impressed and heartened by the display of skill and bravery by the American pilot, willing to risk his life to liberate France.